C. Scott Grow: 2018

 In February 2018, Grow announced his candidacy to run for the senate seat in Idaho Legislative District 14 after the incumbent, Marv Hagedorn, announced he was seeking the Republican nomination for lieutenant governor, instead of running for reelection.

 Hagedorn resigned before the end of his term after Governor Butch Otter appointed him to serve in his administration.
 In August 2018, the Legislative District 14 Republican Central Committee sent three names in order of preference to Otter to fill the vacancy, with Grow as their first recommendation.
 On August 15, 2018, Otter appointed Grow to serve the remainder of Hagedorn's term.

 Grow defeated Ted Hill, Todd Hatfield, Darin J. Driscoll, Natalie Feuerstein, and write in Julie Looney with 35.2% of the vote in the Republican primary.

 Grow defeated Democratic nominee Richard Boozel with 69.6% of the vote in the general election.

 2020

 Grow defeated Ted Hill again in the Republican primary with 52.65% of the vote.
 Grow defeated Ellen B. Spencer an Independent candidate but affiliated with Democratic party with 73% of the vote in the general election.

+Later elections

+In 2022 Grow received 81.2% of the vote against two third party candidates.
+In 2024 Grow received 84.9% of the vote against a third party candidate.